-The Board of Directors has appointed a Capital Development Committee to review potential capital projects or purchases and make recommendations to the full Board of Directors.
-Additionally, the committee evaluates growth needs of the Company and makes recommendation to management.
-The Capital Development Committee did not meet in 2023.
-The members of the committee are Craig Smith, and Stan Turel.
+The Board of Directors formed a Capital Development Committee to review potential capital projects or purchases and make recommendations to the full Board of Directors.
+Additionally, the committee evaluates growth needs of the Company and makes recommendations to management.
+The Capital Development Committee did not meet in 2024.
+The members of the Capital Development Committee are Craig Smith and Stan Turel.